ucb-bar/hammer/doc/Hammer-Flow/DRC.rst

 DRC
 ===============================

-Hammer has an action for running DRC on a post-place-and-route GDS.
+Hammer has an action for running design rules check (DRC) on a post-place-and-route GDS.
 This action requires a tool plugin to implement ``HammerDRCTool``.

 DRC Setup Keys